 The College of Public Health offers two pathways to a doctoral occupational therapy degree based on students' level of experience and educational background.

-Undergraduate students interested in becoming an occupational therapist are encouraged to pursue a Bachelor of Science in Health Professions.
+Undergraduate students interested in becoming an occupational therapist are encouraged to pursue a Bachelor of Science in Health Professions or a Bachelor of Science in Recreational Therapy.

 Master of Occupational Therapy (no longer accepting applicants)